 5 Telescopes for Kids Under 12: Fun & Educational Stargazing

 Finding the perfect telescope for kids can spark a lifelong interest in science and the night sky.
+We need more STEM students.
 With various options available, there’s a telescope suited for every young explorer’s needs.

 1) Celestron 21024 FirstScope